apache/druid/docs/ingestion/index.md

 [Kafka indexing service](../development/extensions-core/kafka-ingestion.md) that reads directly from Kafka.
 Alternatively, the Kinesis indexing service works with Amazon Kinesis Data Streams.

-Streaming ingestion uses an onging process called a supervisor that reads from the data stream to ingest data into Druid.
+Streaming ingestion uses an ongoing process called a supervisor that reads from the data stream to ingest data into Druid.

 This table compares the options: